nokyotsu/parrots/en/2_komodo.md

 > than anyone else on earth.
 His name is Dr. Struan Sutherland, and he has
 > devoted his entire life to a study of venom.
 >
-> ``And I'm bored at talking about it,'' he said when we went along to see him
+> "And I'm bored at talking about it," he said when we went along to see him
-> the next morning laden with tape recorders and notebooks. ``Can't stand
+> the next morning laden with tape recorders and notebooks.
+"Can't stand
 > all these poisonous creatures, all these snakes and insects and fish and
 > things.
 Wretched things, biting everybody.
 And then people expect me to
 > tell them what to do about it.
 I'll tell them what to do.
 Don't get bitten